The Founding of Rome is very much embroiled in myth.

 An enraged Amulius had Rhea Silvia thrown into the river Tiber where she was caught beneath the waves by the river god who married her.

 As the two boys had grown to men in the care of the couple, they were told of their true origins.
-True to their heroic status they raised an armed and marched on Alba Longa.
+True to their heroic status they raised an army and marched on Alba Longa.
 Amulius was slain in battle and Numitor was restored to his throne.

 The twins decided to found a new city close to where they had been washed ashore, caught by the fig tree.
-The twins disputed which hill their city should be built on, Romulus favouring the Palatine, Remus choosing another (possibly the Aventine).
+The twins disputed which hill their city should be built on, Romulus favoring the Palatine, Remus choosing another (possibly the Aventine).

 Taking the auspices to read the will of the gods, Remus on his hill saw six birds, Romulus saw twelve.
 So it was decided that Romulus’ choice was the right one and he and his followers took to building their city on Palatine Hill.

-|If the tale of Romulus and Remus appears the more popular Roman founding tale today, then the tale of Aeneas, harking back to yet earlier times, was perhaps the more popular in the days of the Roman Empire.
+If the tale of Romulus and Remus appears the more popular Roman founding tale today, then the tale of Aeneas, harking back to yet earlier times, was perhaps the more popular in the days of the Roman Empire.
 In fact through Virgil the Aeneid became the national epic of the Roman empire and the most famous poem of the Roman era.

 Aeneas was to have been a hero fighting the Greeks in the Trojan wars.
 The son of Venus and a mortal father, he escaped as the great city of Troy was sacked.
 After quite an odyssey he landed in Latium through which the river Tiber flows.
 Aeneas married the daughter of King Latinus, only to aggrieve King Turnus of Rutuli who himself had his eye on her.
 As usual in ancient tales, there ensued a war for the princess between Turnus and Aeneas, who was by then supported by King Tarchon of the Etruscans.